sonata-project/ecommerce/docs/reference/architecture/order.rst

         // ...
     }

-Finally, the values for delivery statuses:
+Finally, the values for the `Delivery` statuses:

 .. code-block:: php

+    <?php

+    // ...

     interface ServiceDeliveryInterface
     {